 L=life expectancy at age of death

-We can assume that any patients whom the NIRUDAK/DHAKA models determined to have “Severe Dehydration” but in actual clinical care were deemed to have “Some” or “No Dehydration” would have died, and then use the YLL formula above.
+For example, a simple assumption would bee that any patients with true severe dehydration who would have been treated as though they only had no or some dehydration would have died.
+We can then use the YLL formula above.

-YLD: We could additionally consider that the NIRUDAK/DHAKA models prevent over-administration of fluids and subsequent sequalae like urinary bladder distension, ureter dilation, hydronephrosis, water intoxication, thrombophlebitis, and electrolyte imbalances.
-Some papers that serve as starting points for identifying the sequelae of the overtreatment include Fonseca et al. 2004, Hew-Butler et al. 2019, and Srivastava et al. 1985.
-These harms could then be converted to YLDs.
+YLD: However, we also much consider the harms of overtreatment.
+For example, he NIRUDAK/DHAKA models may prevent over-administration of fluids and subsequent sequalae like urinary bladder distension, ureter dilation, hydronephrosis, water intoxication, thrombophlebitis, and electrolyte imbalances.
+(Fonseca et al. 2004, Hew-Butler et al. 2019, and Srivastava et al. 1985).
+We will seek to estimate from the literature the risk of these types of sequalae as well as disability weights (Troger et al. 2018 and Karambizi et al. 2021, Salomon et al. 2015, and Haagsma et al. 2015) and durations for the conditionsrted to YLDs.

 YLD=I×DW× L